jossai87/bedrock-agents-streamlit/README.md

 ![ce2](Streamlit_App/images/ce2.png)

    - Once complete, select the "Create" button at the bottom of the screen.
 The environment will take a couple of minutes to spin up.
+If you get an error spinning up Cloud9 due to lack of resources, you can also choose t2.micro for the instance type and try again.

 ![ce3](Streamlit_App/images/ce3.png)